NVIDIA/Cosmos/cosmos1/models/diffusion/nemo/post_training/README.md

 ### 3. Post-train the Model

 The third step is to post-train the model.
 This step uses NeMo Framework's data and model parallelism capabilities to train the model on the post-training samples.
-This is accomplished by using utilizing Fully Sharded Data Parallel (FSDP) and Tensor Parallelism.
+This is accomplished by utilizing Fully Sharded Data Parallel (FSDP) and Tensor Parallelism.

 - **FSDP**: Distributes model parameters, optimizer states, and activations across all GPUs
 - **Tensor Parallelism**: Spreads the parameter tensor of individual layers across GPUs.